CAT76b/CASM-langage/README.md

 ## STATUT
 - All parts of the projet (the compiler, the dump, the virtual machine and the emulator) work.
 - The VM isn't actualised
+- The disks folder, the file doorOS.Casm and the file doorOS_kernel are a project in developpement
 - WARNING!!!
 You must compile sources to use casm